johndylanaudio/johndylanaudio.github.io/index.md

 ---
 title: Home
 description: If we lived here you'd be home by now.
-image: "/images/pic01.jpg"
+image: /whitebalanced-klaus-voormann-sketch-of-john.jpg
 social: yes
 ---

 ## Welcome

-The Sungods are a band from San Francisco.
-This is their official site.
+John Dylan is a musician from San Francisco.
 If you're looking to get acquainted quickly, try reading the [bio](/about) or watching some [videos](/videos)

 <script type="text/javascript" src="http://thesungods.tumblr.com/api/read/json"></script>